GUILD OF INTERNATIONAL SONGWRITERS & COMPOSERS

 International Copyright.
 Intellectual property rights of nationalities is recognised world wide under various treaties such as The Berne Convention, Treaty of Rome, The Universal Copyright Convention, The World Intellectual Property Organisation Copyright Treaty (WIPO Copyright Treaty), TRIPS Agreement etc., as qualifying treaties and conventions.
 Basically it could be argued that there is no such thing as international copyright, as there isn't a single governing body or international government body representing exclusively the world of intellectual property.
 To get a "one world" exclusive body to protect whether by registration or automatically intellectual property rights in every territory of the world is not going to happen, hence the qualifying treaties that currently exist to help protect copyright owners on an international basis and this depends also upon the laws of any specific country and how they interpret the international treaties and conventions,The Berne Convention, Treaty of Rome, The Universal Copyright Convention, The World Intellectual Property Organisation Copyright Treaty (WIPO Copyright Treaty), TRIPS Agreement etc., As long as you take steps to register your work and to at least make an effort to prove and claim that you created the work and it belongs to you on a given moment in time, then at least you can show that you have evidence it is yours and that you took steps to register your work in case of any infringement.

-musicians, lyricists, singer songwriters, djs, poets, music publishers, record
+artistes, musicians, lyricists, singer songwriters, djs, poets, music publishers,

-labels, managers etc, and all those involved in the music industry.
+record labels, managers to all those working and involved in the music industry.

 Where Do I Begin?
 How do I progress from my current status (amateur, semi pro or professional)? - questions you may ask.
 Analysis of your current situation will help you begin moving in the right direction with your songwriting, composing, recording and business developments.
 You may be a novice songwriter, composer, artiste or you may be established and require a better understanding of issues that need further explanation and clarification.
 As a Guild member, talking to us will help us to identify your specific aims in the music industry and try to help you with your market direction for exploitation of your copyrights and performances and understanding of how to get your money being royalties from the exploitation of your copyrights and performances.
 Our member consultants work full time in the music industry as music publishers, record company owners, producers, distributors and promotors, and are experienced professionals.